dogwonder/donnie.dgw.ltd/README.md

   - For instance, when `/are/you/sleep/golfing/love.swf` is requested, it will now redirect to `/are/you/sleep/golfing/missing/intro.html`.

 ### Specific Level Updates:
-- **Level 2 - Second Part:**
+- **Level 2 - Missing section:**
-  - *Status:* The original SWF files for this section were not retrievable.
+  - *Problem:* The original SWF files for this section were not retrievable.
   - *Solution:* A reconstructed version has been implemented.
   - *Navigation:* Upon completing this segment, the game should automatically progress to the new content.
 If it does not [click here](https://donnie.dgw.ltd/are/you/sleep/golfing/missing/intro.html) to continue.

-- **Level 3 - Second Part:**
+- **Level 3 - Missing section:**
-  - *Status:* The original SWF files for this section were also unavailable.
+  - *Problem:* The original SWF files for this section were also unavailable.
   - *Solution:* This segment has been similarly rebuilt.
-  - *Navigation:* After finishing this part of the game [click here](https://donnie.dgw.ltd/from/the/sky/transcript.html) to proceed.
+  - *Navigation:* After finishing this part of the game [click here](https://donnie.dgw.ltd/from/the/sky/missing/document.html) to proceed.

 ---